Short URL for this page:

 (Lieut.‑Colonel, Ordnance, Mar.
 7, 1867)

 June 7, 1871; and as Member of Ordnance Board on Seacoast Rifled Cannon, carriages, and other Ordnance matters, Dec.
 12, 1867, to Jan.
-4, 1868, — of Board to examine Ordnance Officers for promotion, Jan., 1868, — of Board to examine Major Indicates a West Point graduate and gives his Class.Whittemore's modification of the Springfield rifle, Feb., 1868, — of Board to test Beaupré's system of constructing cannon, Aug.
+4, 1868, — of Board to examine Ordnance Officers for promotion, Jan., 1868, — of Board to examine Major Indicates a West Point graduate, Class of 1860: a link to his biographical entry in Cullum's Register.Whittemore's modification of the Springfield rifle, Feb., 1868, — of Board to test Beaupré's system of constructing cannon, Aug.
 19 to Sep.
 5, 1868, — of Board to consider the protocol of the International Military Commission relative to the using of certain War Projectiles, Jan.
 25 to Feb.
-3, 1869, — of Board to examine Col. Indicates a West Point graduate and gives his Class.Benton's plan of moving and manoeuvring heavy guns, Jan., 1870, — of Board on supply of Ordnance and Ordnance Stores to U. S. service, May, 1870, — and of various Ordnance and Artillery Boards, 1865‑71.
+3, 1869, — of Board to examine Col. Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Benton's plan of moving and manoeuvring heavy guns, Jan., 1870, — of Board on supply of Ordnance and Ordnance Stores to U. S. service, May, 1870, — and of various Ordnance and Artillery Boards, 1865‑71.

 Died, June 7, 1871, at Rock Island, Ill.: Aged 53.